alehuo/graphtools/README.md

 ## Introduction

-GraphTools is toolkit that can calculate useful things about weighted and unweighted graphs.
+GraphTools is a toolkit that can calculate useful things about weighted and unweighted graphs.

 ## Features

-* Calculating shortest or farthest distance between nodes (weighted and unweighted)
+* Calculating shortest or longest distance between nodes (weighted and unweighted)
 * Topological sorting
 * Finding strongly connected components
 * Finding minimum and maximum spanning tree